 Table 2.3 - Documentation of the Hazard Evaluation Process Natural Hazards Considered 2009 Plan Assessment First Update Assessment How was this determination made?
 Why was this determination made?
 Land Subsidence Not identified as a significant hazard to be addressed in the plan at that time.
 Considered again and the earlier assessment was determined to still be applicable for the plan update.
 Review of NY State Hazard Mitigation Plan Review of FEMA's Multi-Hazard Identification and Risk Assessment Review of USGS Fact Sheet 165-00 Land Subsidence in the U.S. Ulster County HAZNY Input from Planning Group The state plan delineates certain areas that are susceptible to land subsidence hazards in New York.
 While mapping in the plan depicts a narrow band of carbonate karst rock (in which there can be the potential for subsidence caused by sinkholes) crossing the southern portion of Ulster County, collapses that have resulted in structural damage are not reported.
 While there is a history of mining in Ulster County (principally to extract lime for the production of cement), due to the robust nature of the geological strata in which these activities were carried out, it is assumed that there is no significant risk of land subsidence due to mine collapse.
-According to the NYSGS (regarding the likelihood of subsidence): "new sinkhole formation in the karst areas is rare, the last being 1989 in a farmer's field, and -subsidence occurring in areas that are already subsiding (expanding existing sink holes) are relatively common, occurring every few years" Although our research indicates a certain possibility of land subsidence hazard in Ulster County, it also indicates very low risk to population and property.
+According to the NYSGS (regarding the likelihood of subsidence): "new sinkhole formation in the karst areas is rare, the last being 1989 in a farmer's field, andsubsidence occurring in areas that are already subsiding (expanding existing sink holes) are relatively common, occurring every few years" Although our research indicates a certain possibility of land subsidence hazard in Ulster County, it also indicates very low risk to population and property.
 Additionally, the extremely localized and virtually unpredictable nature of land subsidence makes it nearly impossible to estimate potential loss.
-This said, with the exception of continuing to document land subsidence occurrence, this Plan will not include the land subsidence occurrence, this Plan will not include the land subsidence hazard in further analysis or mitigation strategy development.
+This said, with the exception of continuing to document land subsidence hazard in further analysis or mitigation strategy development.
 Land subsidence is not included in the Ulster County HAZNY.
 Mine collapse, however, is included but was determined to be a Low hazard.
+Mine collapse was estimated to be a Low hazard.
 Mine collapse was estimated to be a rare event, causing little to no damage to private property or public facilities, though serious injury/death was possible depending on location (though not in large numbers).